ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 ### iOS

-Font scaling on iOS can be configured in Settings > Accessibility > Display & Text Size > Larger Text.
-The slider on that page allows users to make the text larger or smaller across all apps that support font scaling.
+Font scaling on iOS can be configured in the Settings app.

-Users can also tap the "Large Accessibility Sizes" switch to access more font scale options.
+See [Apple Support](https://support.apple.com/en-us/102453) for more information.

 ### Android